kartikeygangwar90/Scientific_Calculator/README.md

 # day 2
 Hey I am still searching for some information about the seven Segment display.
 Although I have completed some frontend part of the project.

+# day 3
+I have applied the working of all the digits, operators....
+The logic would be applied later